badjware/librechat-mistral/README.md

 A quick prototype to self-host [LibreChat](https://github.com/danny-avila/LibreChat) with [Mistral](https://mistral.ai/news/announcing-mistral-7b/), and a OpenAI-like api provided by [LiteLLM](https://github.com/BerriAI/litellm) on the side.

-**Currently setup to run on an AMD GPU (RX 7xxx series), although the deployment could be adapted for Nvidia or other AMD GPUS**

 ## Goals

 * Deploy a ChatGPT Clone for daily use.